Different-Strokes-Calgary/website/pages/index.md

 # Different Strokes

-Different Strokes Calgary (DSC) is a non-profit, volunteer run swim club exclusive to LGBTQ+ swimmers, dedicated to the master swim program philosophy of “fun and fitness for life” in an environment that is both positive and supportive.
+Different Strokes Calgary (DSC) is a non-profit, volunteer run swim club for LGBTQ+ swimmers, dedicated to the master swim program philosophy of “fun and fitness for life” in an environment that is both positive and supportive.